-IPIS will be looking for a GIS intern again for the fall semester of 2019 onwards.
-Recruitment will start in approx. July/August.
+IPIS is looking for a GIS intern for the first semester of 2020 onwards.
+Recruitment will start in approx. October/November.

 About the IPIS GIS team:

 IPIS processes a lot of (geographic) information which it published in maps and reports.
 The GIS team – a small team of two to three people – assist the researchers in collecting, interpreting and visualising data in multiple projects.
 We help conceive and optimise the data workflow of the various projects IPIS is involved in.
 We’ve evolved to an Open Source and Open Data oriented modular system where there’s place for experiment and improvement, and try to balance that with finding synthesis and automation for our larger scale projects.